quantcdn/quant-admin-go/docs/RuleProxyRequest.md

 ### NewRuleProxyRequest

-`func NewRuleProxyRequest(domain string, disabled bool, to string, ) *RuleProxyRequest`
+`func NewRuleProxyRequest(domain string, disabled bool, url string, to string, ) *RuleProxyRequest`

 NewRuleProxyRequest instantiates a new RuleProxyRequest object This constructor will assign default values to properties that have it defined,